 You’ll get significantly better at identifying the kind of people you genuinely enjoy being around, which is much harder to do when everyone is vibing off overpriced cocktails in dimly lit bars.

-Right now, you’re freaking about some hypothetical, future social life because sobriety is a big change and that little liquor demon in your brain is trying to talk you out of it.
+Right now, you’re freaking out about some hypothetical future social life because sobriety is a big change, and that little liquor demon in your brain is trying to talk you out of it.